 Who We Serve

 A Place Called Home commits its resources to the young people and families of South Central Los Angeles and the community as a whole.
-Our holistic approach allows us to make a deep impact and provide a platform for the next generation to pursue healthy, productive lives.
+Our holistic approach makes a deep impact and provides a platform for the next generation to pursue healthy, productive lives and to make a positive impact in their community and in the world.

 LITTLES & MIDDLES

-A Place Called Home provides a safe, nurturing environment to hundreds of children ages 8-13 on a daily basis, offering them programs in arts, athletics, education, and wellness.
+A Place Called Home provides a safe, nurturing and creative environment for hundreds of youth and children ages 8-24 on a daily basis, offering them programs in arts, athletics, education, wellness, and much more.

-APCH gives these students a safe, constructive place to spend their after-school, weekend and summer hours to complete homework with assistance and tutoring, participate in high quality classes they may not otherwise have access to (art, dance, theater, music, sports, and more), and build fundamental life skills through mentorship programs, social enterprise, and civic engagement.
+Young people spend their after-school, weekend and summer hours at APCH completing homework with assistance and tutoring, participating in high quality classes in art, dance, theater, music, sports, and more, and building fundamental life skills through mentoring, social enterprise, and civic engagement.

 Over 400 members annually participate in fitness and athletics programs